 In World of Warcraft, scarcity and impatience are linked by multiple aspects within the game’s design.
 The catalyst of scarcity is the need for gold, equipment, and time.
 Gold and equipment are received for the completion of quests and challenges.
 Players want to master their skills, they want to perfect hteir gear, and they want to beat the hardest bosses, but they just can’t – yet.
 This sense of scarcity, limitation and impatience drives a lot of activity within World of Warcraft.

-Game Drive #7: Curiosity & Unpredictability
+Core Drive #7: Curiosity & Unpredictability

 This drive compels players to find out what might happen next.
 Whether the expected result is positive or negative, the element of chance spurs players on.